The Life of a Digital Nomad

 22. Have something to look forward to

-Being in a state of positive anticipation and expectancy can increase your happiness level according to study published in the Official Journal of the International Society for Quality-of-Life Studies.[3]
-Planning something you enjoy and take comfort in, whether it’s a trip, a planned run, meeting friends or curling up with that book you’ve always wanted to read can keep you from dwelling on any negatives.
+Being in a state of positive anticipation and expectancy can increase your happiness level according to a study published in the Official Journal of the International Society for Quality-of-Life Studies.[3]
+Planning something you enjoy and take comfort in, whether it’s a trip, a planned run, meeting friends, or curling up with that book you’ve always wanted to read can keep you from dwelling on any negatives.

 23. Meditate

 Meditation is probably the most talked about concept in the happiness camps and it has good reasons to be synonymous with good mental health.
-Studies have shown regular meditation practices reduce stress, anxiety and health issues.
+Studies have shown regular meditation practices reduce stress, anxiety, and health issues.
 The main reason is it can help reduce overthinking and create a more mindful mindset.
-It can come in the form of just sitting quietly, yoga, prayer or purposeful breathing.
+It can come in the form of just sitting quietly, yoga, prayer, or purposeful breathing.

 24. Move your body

-Endorphins are the chemicals in the brain that basically reduce the perception of pain.
+Endorphins are the chemicals in the brain that reduce the perception of pain.
 When you move your bodies, these are released and essentially tell your brain that all is well.
-Even if it’s just getting up from your chair, dancing around when doing the housework or taking up a regular exercise routine, these actions can increase the feel-good chemicals and elevate your mood.
+Even if it’s just getting up from your chair, dancing around when doing the housework, or taking up a regular exercise routine, these actions can increase the feel-good chemicals and elevate your mood.

 25. Learn something new